 In my previous article, “Psychologizing Religion: Is God an Imaginary Friend?”
 I explored the so-called projection theory that was developed by Sigmund Freud.
 (Feel free to read the executive summary of that article here.)
 In viewing religious beliefs through a psychoanalytical lens, he saw God as nothing more than an imaginary father who could satisfy our subconscious desires, hopes, and fears.
 Although I believe I was successful in delivering a critique of the projection theory, there were a number of intersecting ideas that kept coming up in my research that I had to put on the back-burner and save for a follow-up article — this one.
-Primarily, these ideas were based in contemporary psychological critiques of religious belief that steam not from doing psychoanalysis, but evolutionary psychology.
+Primarily, these ideas were based in contemporary psychological critiques of religious belief that stem not from doing psychoanalysis, but evolutionary psychology.

 Evolutionary psychology is different from psychoanalysis in one key respect.
 Where psychoanalysis tries to understand the conscious and subconscious motivations an individual person has, evolutionary psychology takes a broader view by focusing on people and societies as they have historically evolved.
 In terms of religion, it is supposed that if we are able to understand how we evolved as people, then we can also understand how religious belief arose and evolved as well.
 In the first chapter of The Theoretical Foundations of Evolutionary Psychology, authors John Tooby and Leda Cosmides describe what makes evolutionary psychology so special: